Miscellaneous

 AsynReplyNotArrived if some replies did not arrive in time.
 Other errors are reported via the callback’s err/errors fields.

-Return the environment variable for the given name.
+Return the environment variable value for the given name.

 Parameters: